bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 ### Rails Helpers

-Including `Bridgetown::ViewComponentHelpers` in a ViewComponent provides access to [Action View Helpers](https://guides.rubyonrails.org/action_view_helpers.html), but most of the helpers are disabled by default.
-Many helpers rely on Rails and will not work with Bridgetown.
+Including `Bridgetown::ViewComponentHelpers` in a ViewComponent provides access to Bridgetown helpers within the component.
+However, to faciliate that, most of the default [Action View Helpers](https://guides.rubyonrails.org/action_view_helpers.html) get disabled, since many helpers rely on Rails and will not work with Bridgetown.

 `Bridgetown::ViewComponentHelpers#allow_rails_helpers` provides an API to enable supplied Action View Helpers like `ActionView::Helpers::TagHelper`: